20 FAQs people ask about insolvency.

 If the business has no chance of surviving, it will be best for its operations to be wound up.
 By this process the company ceases trading, its assets are sold and the proceeds are distributed amongst its creditors (this is known as 'liquidation' or 'winding up').
 At the end of the liquidation, the company ceases to exist.
 A licensed insolvency practitioner will be appointed as the company's liquidator, to carry out and oversee this process.
 Once a liquidator is appointed, the directors' control over the company ceases and all powers vest in the liquidator instead.

-Administration is, essentially, a process whereby the company is given a breathing space within which to reorganise its affairs.
-An administrator is appointed (by the company or by a lender such as a bank), and takes control of the company's assets and its business.
+Administration is, essentially, a process whereby the company is given a breathing space to reorganise its affairs.
+An administrator is appointed (by the company or by a lender such as a bank) and takes control of the company's assets and its business.
 The administrator will continue trading, and tries to put the company back on a sound footing.
 If they succeed, they hand it back to the directors to continue as before.
 If the administrator cannot save the business as a going concern, they at least try to get a better return for creditors, or sell the company's property so that as many creditors as possible receive something.
 While the company is in administration, no-one (including lenders or landlords) can wind it up or repossess plant and machinery, cars, stock, etc.

-To achieve a CVA it is therefore necessary to appoint a licensed insolvency practitioner to be Supervisor and also to obtain the agreement of 75% by value of the creditors.
+To achieve a CVA it is therefore necessary to appoint a licensed insolvency practitioner to be supervisor, and also to obtain the agreement of 75% by value of the creditors.
 For the majority of companies it will be possible to obtain a moratorium against all creditor enforcement action and all litigation whilst the CVA process is being put in train.
 However, CVAs are not common – although they most frequently occur immediately after an administration.

 10. What are the options if I am personally insolvent?